Stinger Detox Review – Quick Notes

 Stringer Instant Detox 5X Extra Strength

-If you have an impending drug test and no time to go on a typical detox program, this product could potentially save your skin.
-It is one of the most powerful products available on the site, and costs $55.95 per bottle.
+This is one of Stinger’s most powerful products available on the site, and costs $55.95 per bottle.
 The instructions say to use it 60-90 minutes before your test, but I recommend giving it 120 minutes as you need time to urinate sufficiently.
 Once you have consumed the whopping 237 mL worth of liquid, you have to refill the container with water twice and drink it.

 For best results, steer clear of dairy products, especially milk, and try to eat healthy and drink lots of water a day (or two) before using Stinger Instant Detox.
 There is also a Regular Strength version, which you use in the same manner.
 If you weigh over 230 pounds, though, you need two Regular bottles.
 And finally, the addition of artificial flavors for taste improvement is always a worry — why do we need a detox drink to taste good?